Quick Answer: What Is Environmental Conservation?

 1. Improved agriculture

-Agriculture is a very important industry that helps the economy.
-Not only can agriculture sell food at stores and restaurants, but it can also sell products that we use in everyday life.
-For example, animal farms provide us with leather, wool, and other materials to create clothes and other products that we use on a day-to-day basis.
-The Food and Agriculture Organization of the United Nations (FAO) warns that soil degradation costs the global economy an estimated $40 billion per year in lost agricultural productivity — a figure that conservation efforts can directly reduce.
+Agriculture is a vital industry that sustains both nutrition and the broader economy.
+Beyond food, animal farms supply leather, wool, and other materials used in everyday products.
+The Food and Agriculture Organization of the United Nations (FAO) warns that soil degradation costs the global economy an estimated $40 billion per year in lost agricultural productivity, a figure that conservation efforts can directly reduce.

 2. Improved Health

-There are many illnesses that are caused by pollution; one example is asthma.
-When we breathe in polluted air it causes asthma and other respiratory problems.
-It is also very detrimental to the environment because this increase in pollution causes more smog, which blocks out sunlight and affects photosynthesis — a process vital to life on Earth.
+Pollution is a direct cause of serious illness.
+Breathing contaminated air triggers asthma and other respiratory conditions, and smog reduces the sunlight available for photosynthesis, a process that underpins almost all food chains on Earth.
 The World Health Organization (WHO) reports that outdoor air pollution causes 4.2 million premature deaths every year, the vast majority in low- and middle-income countries.

 3. Conservation of non-renewable resources